 Now we are ready to test everything.
 We will create a simple PHP script to test it all.
 The path to adding the php script is located in the same place as the index.html we saw when installing Nginx.
 The path is /usr/share/nginx/html/ .
 We will open a new file under this path called test.php by running the following command.

 <?php phpinfo(); ?>

 Save and exit.

-Since you have tested PHP to be working, you will want to remove the test.php from your server as it is showing your PHP information publicly.
+Since you have tested PHP to be working, you will want to remove the test.php from your server, showing your PHP information publicly.

-You are also able to view this detailed information of your PHP installation by running “php -i”.
+You can also view this detailed information of your PHP installation by running “php -i.”

 Congratulations!
 You have just installed LEMP on your Fedora 22 Server.
 Check back with us for any new updates!